20 Types of Surgeons You Could Work with in the Operating Room

 Surgeons who specialize in procedures involving the heart, lungs, esophagus and other organs within the chest fall under this category.
-These surgeons are sometimes referred to as cardiac or cardiovascular surgeons.
+These physicians are sometimes referred to as cardiac or cardiovascular surgeons.

 A neurosurgeon focuses on conditions affecting the central and peripheral nervous system of the body.
-Neurosurgeons become experts about diseases and conditions that affect the brain and spine, and commonly help patients suffering from strokes and other degenerative conditions and infections.
+These types of surgeons become experts in diseases and conditions that affect the brain and spine, and commonly help patients suffering from strokes and other degenerative conditions and infections.

 4. Oral and maxillofacial surgeon